 Scenography: chezweitz, Berlin

-Tactical Tech: In the last room of the exhibition, the Berlin collective will present a series of exhibits from its ‘Glass Room’ project
+Tactical TecH Collective: In the last room of the exhibition, the Berlin collective will present a series of exhibits from its ‘Glass Room’ project

-Barkhausen Institute: The Barkhausen Institute is researching the trustworthiness of the Internet of Things and is developing an interactive exhibit especially for the exhibition.
+Barkhausen Institute: The Barkhausen Institute, Dresden, is researching the trustworthiness of the Internet of Things and is developing an interactive exhibit especially for the exhibition.

-Memo Akten, Timo Arnall, M. Eifler, Cheng Guo, Adam Harvey, Mario Klingemann, Lauren Lee McCarthy & David Leonard, Anna Ridler, Philipp Schmitt, Mimi Onuoha
+Memo Akten, Timo Arnall, M. Eifler, Cheng Guo, Constant Dullaart, Adam Harvey, Mario Klingemann, Lauren Lee McCarthy & David Leonard, Anna Ridler, Philipp Schmitt & Mikkel Mikkelsen, Mimi Onuoha

 Scientific supervision and consulting